LucasLimaPinho/gregorsamsa/README.md

 If you would like to be sure that commited data is written to at least two replicas, you need to set the minimum number of in-sync replicas as two.
 There is side effect to this approach.
 Consider that a topic has 3 replicas and you set a minimum of In-Sync replicas as two, then you can only write to a partition in the topic if at least two of the three replicas are in sync.
 The leader will practically become a "read-only" partition and will throw a "Not Enough Replicas" exception.

+#### Three Node Kafka on a Local Machine - Setting Up an Environment